Archit-31/Calculator/README.md

-# calculator-the-first
+# calculator
-This is first project I ever completed.
-Never forget the first times!
+the web application can be viewed using the following link-
 <b>
 https://archit-31.github.io/calculator-the-first/
 </b>